Alice Batt, Interim Director

 Michele Solberg handles all the business elements of the UWC – budgets, appointments, work schedules, and payroll.
 An accomplished singer-songwriter, Michele has produced 7 CDs, the latest of which is Harvest Time.
-She has received numerous honors from the Austin Music Awards (1992-1995), and a Nonny Award from Greenlights for Nonprofits (2007) for her production of Christopher House Songs (2006), which raised over $54,000 for Hospice Austin’s Christopher House.
+She has received numerous honors from the Austin Music Awards (1992-1995), and a Nonny Award from Greenlights for Nonprofits (2007) for her production of Christopher House Songs (2006).
+She lives in South Austin with her daughter, husband and a cat named Steve.

 Vicente Lozano, Systems Administrator

 Vicente Lozano is the recipient of a postgraduate fellowship from the Michener Center for Writers, and has also participated in Macondo, Sandra Cisneros’ socially engaged writing for the Latina/o community.
 He received a Dobie-Paisano Fellowship from The Texas Institute of Letters in 2007, and has received several artist grants from The Vermont Studio Center.
 Vince has worked as a librarian, a teacher, an archivist, and a systems administrator.
 For the past ten years he has kept UWC computers from crashing and looked for ways to streamline its processes.
 He enjoys helping writers clarify technology so that it serves them.
 His current professional interest is in data analytics.
 For the past two years, he has managed students in learning data analytics, and has built a portfolio of over one hundred online visualizations that have helped the UWC manage a large staff.